Advanced Magento 2 Developer Tools For Debugging

 I. Template Path Hints

-Template Path Hints is a Magento feature that displays the path to a template file for each part of the page.
-It is invaluable for understanding theme systems and identifying files to modify.
+Template Path Hints is a feature that displays the path to a template file for each part of the page.
+It is invaluable for understanding theme systems and identifying files to change.

 Key Highlights:

-• Helps frontend developers quickly locate template files to edit.
+• Helps frontend developers locate template files to edit.

 • Provides insight into Magento's fallback system for templates.

-• Can be easily enabled/disabled from the admin panel.
+• Can get enabled/disabled from the admin panel.

 • Supports both Magento 1.x and 2.x theme structures.